What should we know about this key Scrum role for project success?

 - Knowledge about tasks, backlog tracking, burndown metrics, velocity, etc.

-Hiring a Scrum leader, many companies are expected to see:
+Hiring a Scrum leader, many companies expect to find a candidate who has:

 - 5-year experience of working with Agile and Scrum in successful projects.

 - Highly developed skills in coaching Scrum teams.